gsumanthkumar/notemaker/README.md

 ```
 pip install -r requirements.txt
 ```
+We have to make migrations after installing requirements.

 ## Structure
 In a RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, DELETE.
 Endpoints should be logically organized around _collections_ and _elements_, both of which are resources.